deparkes/SecretSanta/README.md

 How to use
 ----------
-Set up a suitable novelty gmail account, such as santa_loves_christmas@gmail.com
+Use your own or set up a suitable novelty gmail account, such as santa_loves_christmas@gmail.com

 Make a text file called "email_login.txt" which contains your novelty account username and password, like this: